ruoyann/tp/docs/UserGuide.md

 Click on the groups to view clear, step-by-step usage instructions!

 <div markdown="span" class="alert alert-primary">:information_source: **Note:**
-To get exactly the same expected outputs as we stated, please follow all input examples sequentially using our sample data that appears in the app upon opening it the first time.
-This means scrolling through our features section from first command to last command and following the example inputs on each row from first to last row.
+To get the expected outputs we stated in this guide, please use the app's default data.
+Also, please enter the inputs by following the sample inputs provided in the features section sequentially.
 </div>